 Day 13 – Check Out the Niue Market and the Women’s Council Weaving

-If you arrived in Niue on a Monday, then today is a Wednesday and a day of bustling activity in Alofi!
-Wake up early to enjoy the fresh produce, crafts and souvenirs at the Niue Market, starting at 6am until about 12pm.
-The market is next door to the Tourist Information Centre.
+If you arrived in Niue on Friday, then today is a Wednesday and a day of bustling activity in Alofi!
+Wake up early to enjoy the fresh produce, crafts and souvenirs at the Niue Market, starting at 8 am until about 12 pm.
+The market is next door to the Visitor Information Centre.

-Also happening on a Wednesday is the Niue Council of Women’s crafting group inside Makini Hall.
+Also happening on a Wednesday is the Niue Council of Women’s crafting group inside Makini Hall or Aliutu Hall.
 You are welcome to watch the women in action in all sorts of handicrafts, from weaving to fabric printing to making necklaces made out of yellow shells found in the forest.
-There’s also a little shop at the back of the hall to see the finished works.
+There’s also a little shop at the back of Makini Hall to see the finished works.

 Day 14 – Free Day